< Home

 Is head movement (scanning) a good indicator of lifeguard detection performance?

-Of the lifeguards that fixated on the correct location in the final 3.5 seconds in both conditions, 40% (biased) and 42% (non-biased) did not detect the person disappearing.
-Observers were reported by Page et al. (2011) to frequently miss changes to scenes they are observing.
+Of the lifeguards who fixated on the correct location in the final 3.5 seconds in both conditions, 40% (biased) and 42% (non-biased) did not detect the person disappearing.
+Page et al. (2011) reported that observers frequently miss changes to scenes they are observing.

 Hunsucker and Davison (2013) found in a US documentary analysis of pool inspection records that 79% of scans took less than 30 seconds, and only 42% of scans were completed in under 15 seconds.
 The average scan time was 22 seconds.